 Dot-o-Mator is a simple tool that gives you tips on how to name your blog.
 You can pick a beginning word and an ending word and click on Combine to see the suggestions that the tool comes up with.
-You can even pick words from the drop down suggestions in the boxes.
+You can even pick words from the drop-down suggestions in the boxes.

 If you like a name, you can save it to the Scratch Board or even search for its availability.

-Dyyo is another simple tool which helps you to search for 4 letter names.
+Dyyo is another simple tool that helps you to search for 4 letter names.
 You can type in all the 4 letters individually and click on search to check out the various combinations it comes up with.
 You can also type in the letters that you do not want included in the overall letters box.

-This tool can be helpful, if you want to keep the name of your blog short.
+This tool can be helpful if you want to keep the name of your blog short.

 A Quick Search feature is available in Domain It and it will tell you if the name is available or not.
 The name I typed in was not available in the .com space, but it suggested a number of other popular domains which I may have not thought of.
 And I could straight away add the available names to cart.

 You can also search for names based on keyword input, and refine it with parameters like inclusion of hyphens and number or length of words.